 - Taking the asset age and remaining life predictions from the valuation database, calculating when the remaining life expires, field validation of the current condition, and converting that into a programme of replacements based on current unit rates. - Reviewing and justifying the renewals forecasts using the accumulated knowledge and experience of asset operations and asset management staff.

-A condition assessment of the assets at the Richmond Aquatic Centre was completed in 2014 which has identified renewal expenditure for building components.
-This assessment is to be updated in 2018/19.
+A condition assessment of the assets at the Centre was completed in 2014, which has identified renewal expenditure for building components.

 1.7 Key Changes